 NATO is acquiring the Alliance Ground Surveillance (AGS) system that will provide Commanders with novel insights into the situation on the ground.
 A group of Allies will acquire five Global Hawk remotely piloted aircraft (RPA) and the associated command and control base stations that make up the AGS system.
-NATO will then operate and maintain them on behalf of all 28 Allies.
-Read more at http://www.nato.int/cps/en/natolive/topics_48892.htm
+NATO will then operate and maintain them on behalf of all 28 Allies

 Alliance Ground Surveillance System

 The AGS will provide NATO with unprecedented near real-time terrestrial and maritime situational awareness throughout the full range of NATO military and civil-military missions, including peacekeeping and humanitarian relief operations.
-AGS will be a major contributor to NATO's intelligence, surveillance and reconnaissance (ISR) structure.
-Just as NATO Airborne Early Warning & Control (NAEW&C) aircraft – also known as AWACS – monitor Alliance’s airspace, AGS will be able to observe what is happening on the earth’s surface, providing situational awareness before, during and, if needed, after NATO operations.
+AGS will be a major contributor to NATO's Joint Intelligence, Surveillance and Reconnaissance (JISR) structure.
+Just as NATO Airborne Early Warning & Control

-NATO AGS combines unmanned systems capability from participating NATO nations to provide all-weather, day or night intelligence to the Alliance.
+NATO AGS combines unmanned systems capability from participating NATO nations that can provide sorties in excess of 24 hours producing all-weather, day or night intelligence to the Alliance.
 The system includes an airborne ground surveillance radar sensor and an extensive suite of network-centric enabled data links.
 Mobile and transportable ground stations provide an interface between the AGS system and a wide range of interoperable NATO and national systems.